- Fact Checked

 Timeline and Follow-up

-• Fast for 8-12 hours before metabolic blood work (you can usually drink water)
+- Fasting 8-12 hours before metabolic blood work

-• Bring a list of all medications, supplements, and vitamins you're taking
+- Bringing a list of all medications, supplements, and vitamins you're taking to your next appointment

 If results are borderline or unclear, don't be discouraged.
 PCOS exists on a spectrum, and some women have milder forms that take time to diagnose definitively.
 Your doctor might want to monitor you over several months or repeat certain tests.